Netflix/falcor/documentation/router.md

 Note that by matching several paths with a single route, we are able to both make a single request to the database and eliminate a large amount of repetitive code.

 Given the advantages of matching multiple paths with a single route, one might think that we would want to cover all legal paths with as few routes as possible.
-For example it is possible to match any incoming path request for our application's JSON Graph schema using the following few routes:
+For example it is possible to match any incoming path request for our application's JSON Graph schema using the following routes:

 ~~~
 "titlesById[{integers}]['name', 'year', 'description', 'boxshot', 'rating', 'userRating']"